akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The doors of the hunting lodge closed behind her.
 Beatrice stood on the steps, Goosie warm in her basket, the evening air cool on her face.
 Behind her, the hall hummed with resumed life.
 Ahead, the road stretched eastward through the forest, pale stone under a pale sky.

 She had her goose.
 The king had spared her.
-More than that—he had laughed.
-At her, perhaps, but also with her.
-It was more than she had dared hope.
+More than that, the king had laughed.
+At her, perhaps, but with her, certainly.
+It was more than she had dared hope and she offered silent thanks to the God of Heaven, while standing there on the steps.

+After setting off

 She was still turning it over in her mind when she heard the horses.